IRS Code 971: Its meaning on your Tax Transcript

 In simple terms, IRS code 971 signals that changes or delays are occurring involving your tax return, which may affect your refund payment.
 Specifically, it means the IRS needs to take a closer look at your information before finalizing details.

-There are two key reasons the 971 code could appear on your transcript:
+There are two key reasons the 971 IRS code could appear on your transcript:

 So while code 971 may initially seem alarming, it’s usually nothing to panic over.
 The IRS simply requires clarification before processing your return.
 Think of it as a “more information needed” flag rather than anything ominous.